 Rationality is a natural feature of our species and an essential condition to sustain the embryo person category

 Rationality is, in short, a natural feature of our species, of whose privileges every being whose nature is human participates.
-For this reason, recognising the embryo as a person means recognising it in its nature, i.e. as a being whose essence consists of having a rational nature, present from the beginning of its life even if it still does not carry out the operations that its particular nature will one day allow.
-If we only recognised the other qua rational being, then it would not be him that we recognised as a person, but the rationality criteria realised in him.
+For this reason, recognizing the embryo as a person means recognizing it in its nature, i.e. as a being whose essence consists of having a rational nature, present from the beginning of its life even if it still does not carry out the operations that its particular nature will one day allow.
+If we only recognized the other qua rational being, then it would not be him that we recognized as a person, but the rationality criteria realized in him.
 And as long as we fail to find them, we would feel entitled to deny him personal status, something that could extend from the embryo, not only to minors but also to the demented, the dissident and immoral man.

 Metaphysical reasons for the recognition of the embryo person category

 Recognition of the embryo as a person cannot, therefore, respond to practical reasons, but to strictly ontological (metaphysical) ones.
 A person does not appear when the community of rational beings observes in it the realization of the rational operations with which it feels identified; rather, the previous recognition of its rational nature is what compels the recognition of the embryo as a person.

 * “The ultimate injustice is for a person or group to be actively treated or passively abandoned as if they were nonmembers of the human race.
 To treat people this way is effectively to say that they simply do not count as human beings.”
 U.S. Bishops.
 Justice for All (1986) 77.